Skip to main content

 Learn how to manage fuel price fluctuations and develop a top notch fueling strategy for your business.

-One of the most immediate benefits of a stringent fleet fueling policy is the potential for cost savings.
+One immediate benefits of a strong fleet fueling policy is the potential for cost savings.
 Fuel is one of the largest variable expenses in fleet operations.
-Global events have a tremendous effect on fuel availability, and on its cost.
-The war in Ukraine, for example, has reduced fuel availability around the globe.
-Fleet managers must be able to adapt their fuel budgets to react to changing global circumstances.
-By setting clear guidelines on fuel purchases, such as designated fueling stations, preferred fuel types, and fuel card usage, businesses can obtain more favorable rates from suppliers, take advantage of discounts, and eliminate unauthorized spending.
-Fueling policies can also be useful in educating drivers.
-Drivers may not realize how their decision-making can impact the business, and fueling policies can clearly delineate what drivers need to do in order to use fuel efficiently.
-Implementing these kinds of policies also simplifies budgeting and forecasting, as fuel consumption can be more accurately predicted and monitored.
+Global events have a tremendous effect on fuel availability, and on fuel costs.
+Fleet managers must adapt their fuel budgets to react to changing global circumstances on a dime.
+When you set clear guidelines on fuel purchases such as designated fueling stations, preferred fuel types, and fuel card usage you’ll benefit.
+Benefits include the possibility of obtaining more favorable rates from suppliers, discounts you get automatically when you use a fuel card, and gain best-in-class fraud protection.

 Environmental responsibility in fleet management

 Enforcing a fleet fueling policy can also lend itself to a company’s environmental stewardship.
 By encouraging eco-friendly driving habits, reducing idling time, and the use of cleaner fuels, businesses can reduce their carbon footprint.
-This not only benefits the environment but can also enhance the company’s reputation as a socially responsible entity, which is increasingly valued by customers and stakeholders alike.
-If you’re considering building a mixed-energy fleet for even greater environmental stewardship, you’ll love WEX’s EV Fleet Converter Tool which provides all the data you need to determine what kinds of commercial vehicles make the most sense for your fleet.
+This not only benefits the environment but also enhances your company’s reputation as a socially responsible business.

 Compliance and safety when managing your fleet

-A comprehensive fueling policy aids in compliance with federal and state regulations concerning fuel handling and storage, emissions, and transportation safety.
-By adhering to such regulations, you not only avoid potential fines and legal issues but also ensure the safety of your drivers and the public.
-Having a buttoned up fueling policy can also lead to insurance benefits, as companies that take proactive steps to mitigate risks often qualify for lower premiums.
+A comprehensive fueling policy ensures compliance with federal and state regulations.
+You’ll be on top of fuel handling and storage, emissions requirements, and transportation safety.
+By adhering to fleet regulations, you’ll avoid potential fines and legal issues while also ensuring driver safety.
+With a well-designed fueling policy you might gain some insurance benefits too.
+Companies taking proactive steps to mitigate risk often qualify for lower premiums.

-Implementing a fueling policy enables the collection of detailed data on fuel usage, which can provide valuable insights into fleet operations.
-With advanced analytics, businesses can track and analyze trends, forecast future needs, and make informed decisions regarding fleet management, vehicle maintenance, and even future vehicle purchases.
-We will discuss a fleet card transaction detail file later in this article.
+Once you have a fueling policy in place, take advantage of the detailed data you get from your fuel card.
+Gain insights into fuel usage and use that data to inform your operations.
+With advanced analytics, businesses can track and analyze trends, forecast future needs, and make informed decisions.
+These decisions will involve fleet management, vehicle maintenance, and even future vehicle purchases.

-Fuel fraud can be a significant issue for fleets.
-A strict fueling policy coupled with fuel card programs incorporating two-factor authentication can help mitigate fraud by setting transaction limits, requiring driver identification, and monitoring for unusual activity.
-This not only prevents losses due to fraud but also deters theft and misuse of resources.
+Fuel fraud is a significant issue for today’s commercial vehicle fleets.
+A strict fueling policy coupled with fuel card programs incorporating two-factor authentication help mitigate fraud.
+Setting transaction limits, requiring driver identification, and monitoring for unusual activity are all part of the plan.
+Protect against losses due to fraud and deter theft and misuse of resources by setting clear, well-communicated policies for your drivers.

 A clear fueling policy sets expectations for drivers and holds them accountable for their fuel usage.
 This accountability can be reinforced through training programs that educate drivers on fuel-efficient driving techniques and proper fueling procedures.
-Driver training not only promotes compliance but also fosters a culture of responsibility and professionalism.
+Driver training not only promotes compliance but also fosters a professional and responsible driver culture.

 Business reporting & tax prep – tips and tricks for year-end

 The period of year-end reporting can be a busy time for small businesses.
-It involves wrapping up the year’s financial activities and preparing reports for tax and business analysis purposes.
-Here’s a general checklist for what your business might need to do:
+It involves wrapping up the year’s financial activities and preparing reports for tax and business analytics purposes.
+Here’s a to-do list for your business:

 • Organize financial documents: Ensure all invoices, receipts, bank statements, and relevant financial documents are organized and accessible.